sielerjm/michaelsieler/Career/postdoc.rst

 - **Environmental Impacts on Microbiomes**: Investigating how environmental stressors such as climate change, diet, pathogens, and pollutants affect microbiome stability and resilience.
 - **Microbial Ecology**: Exploring the dynamics of microbial communities and their adaption in response to environmental changes.
 - **Bioinformatics and Computational Biology**: Utilizing computational tools and statistical models to analyze microbiome data and develop new methods for microbiome research.
+- **Transdisciplinary Microbiome Research**: Collaborating across disciplines to elucidate the microbiome's central role interfacing between host health, public health and social equity.

 Research Highlights
 -------------------

 **Gut Microbiome Stability and Host Health**

-- Conducted extensive longitudinal research on how multiple and combined environmental stressors impact gut microbiome stability using the zebrafish model organism.
+- Conducted extensive longitudinal research on how multiple and combined environmental stressors impact gut microbiome stability to influence host health using the zebrafish model organism.
 - Developed novel system agnostic dynamical microbiome measures (SADMMs) to quantitatively measure temporal microbiome responses to environmental stressors across different microbiome systems and environmental conditions.

 **Multi-omic Microbiome Analysis**

-- Integrated multivariate multi-omic data (16S rRNA gene sequencing, metagenomics, metatranscriptomics, and metabolomics) to provide a comprehensive view of the gut microbiome and its functional potential.
+- Integrated multivariate multi-omic data to provide a comprehensive view of the gut microbiome and its functional potential.